pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 How do we know ``open_window`` is the name of the function to call?
 How did we know what parameters to use?
 The names of the functions, the order of the parameters, is the **Application Program Interface** or "API" for short.
-You can click here for the entire `Arcade API`_ or go straight to the documenation for open_window_.
+You can click here for the entire `Arcade API`_ or go straight to the documentation for open_window_.
 Any decent library will have API documentation, and
 `example code <https://arcade.academy/examples/index.html>`_